v3garomer0/PRADA/README.md

 Position Reconstruction from Amplitude Detection Algorithm (algorithm for MONDE)

-In order to run intall the corresponding python packages in your system (make sure you have sudo powers):
+In order to run install the corresponding python packages in your system (make sure you have sudo powers):

 numpy (python-numpy)